docker/docs/develop/sdk/index.md

 Docker provides an API for interacting with the Docker daemon (called the Docker Engine API), as well as SDKs for Go and Python.
 The SDKs allow you to build and scale Docker apps and solutions quickly and easily.
-If Go or Python won't work for you, you can use the Docker Engine API directly.
+If Go or Python don't work for you, you can use the Docker Engine API directly.

 The Docker Engine API is a RESTful API accessed by an HTTP client such as `wget` or